everx-labs/DeBot-IS-consortium/NumberInput/README.md

 ---

-`uint` - returns unsinged integer entered by user
+`uint` - prints prompt message to the user and returns unsinged integer entered by user

 arguments: